Privacy by Architecture, Not by Promise

 • Gaussian mechanism (for mean/variance)

-• Per-user epsilon budget tracking
+• Per-tenant / per-agreement (DUA) epsilon budget tracking

 • Budget composition bounds